Incense In The Wind

 Loc Thanh (Two Mountains) Vietnamese Incense Sticks

 Bought from Tradewinds - priced at £3.75 for 255g.
-Sold in various locations in Europe, Asia, and AmericaLoc Thanh was founded in 2005 on the outskirts of Saigon, Vietnam (though officially called Ho Chi Min City, nobody really calls it that), and appears to only sell the one incense.
+Sold in various locations in Europe, Asia, and AmericaLoc Thanh was founded in 2005 on the outskirts of Saigon, Vietnam (though officially called Ho Chi Min City, people still say Saigon), and appears to only sell the one incense.
 The company's logo is an image of Trong Mai Island - also known as the Two Mountains, or the Kissing Rocks.

 Loc Thanh say they don't use chemicals or fragrances; the paste is composed of the powdered root of "The Perfume Tree".
 The perfume tree, or "joy perfume tree" (named after Jean Patou’s perfume, Joy), is the magnolia champaca, which is the main ingredient in Nag Champa incense.